juanpc2018/GTX-1050-Ti-Linux/README.md

 Maximum effect slots:    16
 Maximum auxiliary sends: 2
 ```
-but does Not solve the slow GPU frame rate problem with driver 470. </br>
+but does Not solve the slow GPU frame rate with driver 470. </br>

-there is 2 more errors:
+there is 2 more errors: </br>
 ```
 ---- Render ----
 GLRender::GLRender(): Unknown GPU